neoforged/.github/primers/26.1/index.md

         - `$SectionTaskResult` -> `$RenderSection$CompileTask$SectionTaskResult`
 - `net.minecraft.client.renderer.culling.Frustum#set` - Copies the information from another frustum.
 - `net.minecraft.client.renderer.entity`
+    - `AbstractMinecartRenderer`
+        - `BLOCK_DISPLAY_CONTEXT` - The context of how to display the block inside the minecart.
-    - `AbstractMinecartRenderer#submitMinecartContents` now takes in a `BlockModelRenderState` instead of the `BlockState`
+        - `submitMinecartContents` now takes in a `BlockModelRenderState` instead of the `BlockState`
+    - `CopperGolemRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the antenna block.
+    - `DisplayRenderer`
+        - `BLOCK_DISPLAY_CONTEXT` - The context of how to display the displayed block.
-    - `DisplayRenderer#blockModelResolver` - The block model resolver.
+        - `blockModelResolver` - The block model resolver.
+    - `EndermanRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the held block.
     - `EntityRenderDispatcher` now takes in the `BlockModelResolver` instead of the `BlockRenderDispatcher`
     - `EntityRenderer#submitNameTag` -> `submitNameDisplay`, now optionally taking in the y position `int` as an offset from the name tag attachment
     - `EntityRendererProvider$Context` now takes in the `BlockModelResolver` instead of the `BlockRenderDispatcher`
         - `getMaterials` -> `getSprites`
         - `getBlockRenderDispatcher` replaced by `getBlockModelResolver`
+    - `IronGolemRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the held block.
+    - `ItemFrameRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the displayed block.
     - `ItemRenderer#renderItem` no longer takes in the `RenderType`
+    - `MushroomCowRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the attached blocks.
+    - `SnowGolemRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the head block.
+    - `TntRenderer#BLOCK_DISPLAY_CONTEXT` - The context of how to display the TNT block.
     - `TntMinecartRenderer#submitWhiteSolidBlock` now takes in a `BlockModelRenderState` instead of the `BlockState`
 - `net.minecraft.client.renderer.entity.layers`
     - `BlockDecorationLayer` now takes in a function that returns a `BlockModelRenderState` instead of an optional `BlockState`